pySTEPS/pysteps/README.rst

 Dependencies
 ------------

-The pySTEPS package need the following dependencies
+The pySTEPS package needs the following dependencies

 * numpy
 * scipy
 * opencv
 * pillow
 * pyproj
-* dask (for code parallelisation)
 * matplolib (for examples)

 Additionally, the following packages can be installed to provide better computational efficiency:

+* dask (for code parallelisation)
+* pyfftw (for faster FFT computations)

 We recommend that you create a conda environment using the available `environment.yml`_ file to install all the necessary dependencies::